tompollard/omopetl/README.md

     - Orders by `admittime`
     - Selects the first recorded race by subject.

 13. Generating Unique Identifiers: Generates a unique identifier for each row in the dataset.
+Methods include: `uuid`, `incremental`, `hash`.

     Example: Example: Generate a UUID for `person_id`